 The Rotary Foundation of Rotary International is a not-for-profit corporation that promotes world understanding through international humanitarian service programs and educational and cultural exchanges.
 It is supported solely by voluntary contributions from Rotarians and others who share its vision of a better world.
 Since 1947, the Foundation has awarded more than US$1.1 billion in humanitarian and educational grants, which are initiated and administered by local Rotary clubs and districts.

-Wasilla Noon Rotary is involved in numerous community activities and projects from “Never-Shake-A-Baby” training for children, to recycling and highway clean-ups, to the Curtis C Menard II Memorial Run.
+Valley Rotary clubs are involved in numerous community activities and projects in our communities, throughout Alaska and around the world.
 Net proceeds from the Menard Run are shared equally with our partner, The Children’s Place.
-Rotary’s share of the proceeds are used to fund the “Curtis Menard Scholarship for Outstanding Leadership”, awarded annually to a deserving Wasilla High School graduating senior, as well as to help fund two annual community service scholarships offered to Colony, Wasilla, and Su Valley High School graduating seniors.
+Rotary’s share of the proceeds is used to fund the “Curtis Menard Scholarship for Outstanding Leadership”, awarded annually to a deserving Wasilla High School graduating seniors, as well as to help fund two annual community service scholarships offered to Colony, Wasilla, and Su Valley High School graduating seniors.